madsgroholdt/AC215_gAIn/README.md

 **Backend API**

-We built backend api service using fast API to expose model functionality to the frontend.
+We built a backend API service using fast API to expose model functionality to the frontend.
 We also added APIs that will help the frontend display some key information about the model and data.
 As seen below, this routes the information from our backend (e.g., LLM-generated text), which can then be delivered to a user-facing frontend application.

 <img src="images/api_list.png"  width="800">